 Tourist (B-2) visa

-Nationals of countries that don't have visa-free entry and want to travel to South Korea will need to secure a B-2 visa.
+Nationals of countries without visa-free entry and wanting to travel to South Korea will need to secure a B-2 visa.
 Generally, tourists on a B-2 visa must use the Incheon International Airport, Gimhae International Airport, Yangyang International Airport, Cheongju International Airport or the Muan International Airport to enter South Korea.
 Travellers will need a passport valid for at least six months beyond the date of arrival, two passport photos, a completed visa application form and the visa fee.
+The tourist visa is typically valid for up to 90 days, and holders are not allowed to engage in any type of work while in South Korea.

 Student (D-2) visa